-This weekend the European Patrimony Days will take place all over France (and Europe actually).
-Like in all the major cities, Bordeaux offers a rich program of more than 100 historical locations to discover.
+This weekend the European Patrimony Days will take place all over France.
+Like all major cities, Bordeaux offers a rich program of more than 100 historical locations to discover.
 Many famous places such as the Opera of Bordeaux will be open to the public.
-However, popularity means big lines, so if you want to enter one of those places be prepared to wait patiently.
+However, popularity means big lines, so be prepared to wait patiently.

 But fear not, I’m here to make your life easier and help you plan this weekend.
 While you might miss some of the more popular venues, there are plenty of gems in the city with less buzz around them or that do not require a reservation which are still worth visiting.

 Here’s a list of places you can visit this weekend in and around Bordeaux that do not require a prior reservation.